LizethVictoria20/LizethVictoria20/README.md

 ### 💬 About me

-- 🌱 I’m currently learning Python 🐍  and JavaScript 🌞
+- 🌱 I’m currently learning JavaScript 🌞
 - 👯 I’m looking to collaborate on a lot of project open source
 - ⚡ Plus:
 	 - HTML
 	 - CSS
-	 - Bootstrap
+	 - Tailwind
-	 - Wordpress
+	 - React
 	 - MySQL
 ------------